asadali27232/AFD-Detector_DIP-Project/README.md

 - [docs](./docs): Documentation and resource materials.
 - [src](./src): Source code of the AFD system.
 - [data](./data): Datasets and sample images for testing and training.
+- [model](./model): Trained model to be used and integrated with web or mobile apps.
 - [results](./results): Storage for processed images and system output.

 ## Technologies Employed